-A structured finance debt rating also addresses the timely payment of interest and full repayment of principal by the final legal maturity date.
-The assigned rating involves credit analysis of the underlying assets, the analysis of cash flow and transaction structure, and the analysis of legal and tax issues.
-The assigned rating also takes into consideration counterparty risk and operational risk, which in some cases have a significant impact on the final issue rating.
+The rating for structured finance debt issue addresses the timely payment of interest and full repayment of principal by the final legal maturity date.
+The assigned rating involves a comprehensive credit analysis of the underlying assets and the analysis of cash flow and transaction structure.
+The assigned rating also takes into account operational and administrative risks, counterparty risk, and legal and tax risks, which in some cases have a significant impact on the issue rating.

 For asset analysis, we focus on both qualitative and quantitative aspects.
 The objective of asset analysis is to determine the base-case loss due to the asset quality without taking into consideration the structure of the transaction.
 Factors that have an impact on asset quality could vary by asset type.
 For example, if the asset is a pool of loan receivables, we will focus on the market position of the originator/seller, its underwriting and write-off policies, and its collecting and servicing capacity.
 On the quantitative side, the analysis takes into consideration past performance relating to the likelihood and timing of defaults, delinquencies, and/or recoveries (if any).
-For repackaged securities (repacks), the issue rating normally reflects the lowest rating between the rating on the underlying security and the rating on the derivative counterparty.
-However, if the interruption of cash flows due to default risk of the derivative counterparty is mitigated, the rating will reflect the rating on the underlying security.